TheSilvered/nest/docs/stdlib/io_library.md

 returns a `Str` object.
 If `size` is negative or `null` the whole file is read.

 !!!warning
-    The file cannot be read entirely if it is not seekable.
-If you try to read a non-seekable file by omitting the `size` or giving it a negative value an error is thrown.
+    The `file` cannot be read entirely if it cannot be sought.
+If you try to read a file that cannot be sought while omitting the `size` or giving it a negative value an error is thrown.

 **Arguments:**